You may also like

 Learners could be asked to come up with their own statements that are always, sometimes and never true within a topic area.
 Again they should try to justify their reasons and specify the conditions necessary.
 You may particularly wish that learners create their own 'never' statement, as in fact none of the statements given here are 'never true'.

-If appropriate, pupils could try this problem based around odd and even numbers which uses similar ideas.
-Older children might like to have a go at some similar problems based around number and shape.
+If appropriate, pupils could try Always, Sometimes or Never? which is based around odd and even numbers and uses similar ideas.
+Older children might like to have a go at the similar problems Always, Sometimes or Never?
+Number and Always, Sometimes or Never?
+Shape.

 Possible support